Emmanuel Bundi

 Emmanuel Bundi Ringera (born 8 September 1993) is a Kenyan cricketer.
 He has played in one One Day International match for the national team.

 In January 2018, he was named in Kenya's squad for the 2018 ICC World Cricket League Division Two tournament.
 In September 2018, he was named in Kenya's squad for the 2018 Africa T20 Cup.
-The following month, he was named in Kenya's squad for the 2018 ICC World Cricket League Division Three tournament in Oman.
+The following month, he featured in the Kenyan team for the 2018 ICC World Cricket League Division Three tournament in Oman.

 In September 2019, he was named in Kenya's squad for the 2019 ICC T20 World Cup Qualifier tournament in the United Arab Emirates.
 He made his Twenty20 International (T20I) debut for Kenya, against Papua New Guinea, on 27 October 2019.
 In November 2019, he was named in Kenya's squad for the Cricket World Cup Challenge League B tournament in Oman.

 In October 2021, he was named in Kenya's squad for the Regional Final of the 2021 ICC Men's T20 World Cup Africa Qualifier tournament in Rwanda.